Yukata is one of the traditional clothing in Japan that wears in the summer.

 Originally Yukata wore to take off the moisture of the skin after taking it from the bath.

-Afterwards, when public baths were spread, they use it as a common cotton clothes.
+Afterward, when public baths were spread, they use it as common cotton clothes.

 Yukata was well breathable and was excellent in perspiration, so it was also established to wear at bedtime.